 Williams was interviewed by Pierce County Detectives Kobel and Karr.
 Williams identified herself as a friend of Clemmons.
 She said Clemmons called her Sunday morning and asked that she meet him at a Seattle location.
 Williams met Clemmons and took him to her residence.
-Clemmons told her he had been ahot and that he had killed a police officer or officers at a Tacoma coffee shop.
-Williams said she went to two different stores to purchase peroxide and gauze and bandage material.
+Clemmons told her he had been shot and that he had killed a police officer or officers at a Tacoma coffee shop.
+Williams said she went to two different stores to purchase peroxide, gauze and handage material.
 When she returned home, she helped treat Clemmons' gunshot wound to the torso.
 Williams said Clemmons changed into different clothing at her house and washed and dried a load of laundry.
-Williams then drove the defendant to the area of 3800 East Superior Street and he got out of the car.
-When Clemmons got out of the car, Williams drove away and stopped by Seattle Police officers.
+Williams then drove Clemmons to the area of 3800 East Superior Street and he got out of the car.
+When Clemmons got out of the car, Williams drove away and was stopped by Seattle Police officers.

-Pierce County Detectives Kobel and Karr searched William's car and residence and located a piece of clothing that has a hole in the front and appears to have a stain pattern consistent with a bleeding wound.
-The detectives also located evidence of gauze and bandage material and peroxide.
+Pierce County Detectives Kobel and Karr searched Williams' car and residence and located a piece of clothing that had a hole in the front and appears to have a stain pattern consistent with a bleeding wound.
+The detectives also located evidence of gauze, bandage material and peroxide.